 More information on these courses can be found on our Learn to sail on flotilla page.

-If you want to gain an RYA qualification, you can have exclusive use of the tuition yacht at the RYA Recognised centres in Göcek (Turkey), Aegina (Greece) or Gibraltar.
+If you want to gain an RYA qualification, you can have exclusive use of the tuition yacht at the RYA Recognised centres in Göcek (Turkey), Aegina (Greece), Gibraltar or Sibenik (Croatia).
 For RYA courses a maximum of 5 students can be onboard, but some students can do Day Skipper course while others do Competent Crew course and some need not take part in any course.
 The course is not suitable for children under 12.

 For charters in Croatia, Malta and the Canaries, at least one member of the crew or the skipper will also need a VHF licence.